Vietnam.vn - Nền tảng quảng bá Việt Nam

 The attack is on the rise.

-Refreshed and re-energised, Arsenal suddenly played with great confidence in the final third and as a result their attacking output improved dramatically – evident when comparing their first 20 Premier League games with their last four.
+Refreshed and re-energised, Arsenal suddenly played with great confidence in the final third and as a result their attacking output improved significantly - evident when comparing their first 20 Premier League games with their last four.

-With 16 goals after the training trip to the UAE, Arsenal's average number of goals per game more than doubled - from 1.9 to 4 - while the expected goals (xG) per game also increased sharply from 1.9 to 2.9.
+With 16 goals after the training trip to the UAE, Arsenal's average number of goals scored per game more than doubled - from 1.9 to 4 - while the expected goals (xG) per game also increased sharply from 1.9 to 2.9.

 Bukayo Saka scores to make it 2-0 in the 2-1 win over Nottingham Forest in the 22nd round of the Premier League at City Ground, Nottingham, England on January 30.
 Photo: AP

-In their last four games, they have averaged 17 key passes per game, up from 12.3, while their passes into the box have increased from 13.0 to 19.3 per game.
+In the last four games, they have averaged 17 key passes per game, up from 12.3, while their passes into the box have increased from 13.0 to 19.3 per game.
 Arteta’s side have also taken more shots (up from 16.3 to 20 per game) and created more chances leading to shots (up from 29.4 to 36.8 per game).

 Arsenal have also improved defensively.
 The core metrics, including tackles, interceptions and errors leading to shots, have remained largely unchanged, but their expected goals conceded (xGA) has dropped by 50%, from 0.8 to 0.4 per game.